Keep Track of Your Thyroid Eye Disease

 Noticing changes in your symptoms is an important part of managing TED.
 Not sure what signs and symptoms to look for?
-Use the A.C.T.I.V.E. tool to help you keep track and discuss them with your doctor.
+Use the TED Symptom Survey to help you keep track and discuss them with your doctor.

-Something as simple as a selfie a week can help keep track of TED.
+Something as simple as a selfie each week can help keep track of how your Thyroid Eye Disease symptoms are changing.
 Your doctor can use these photos to check if the disease is getting worse.

 Below are a few tips on how to take a good selfie:

 - Make sure your face is well lit

 - Look straight at the camera

 - Zoom in on your eyes, if possible